 The research workplace is coordinated from within the Research group Vocational Education by Anne Khaled.
 If you are you interested in participating, please contact Anne.

-The ‘Beoordelen in beroepsonderwijs’ ('Assessment in vocational education') research workplace focusses on practical issues related to assessment.
+The ‘Beoordelen in beroepsonderwijs’ ('Assessment in vocational education') research workplace focuses on practical issues related to assessment.